UK plans to make currency-rigging a crime but rejects EU rules

 Osborne has already clashed with the EU over laws which limit bankers' bonuses, and Britain has the right to opt out of EU rules that involve criminal penalties.

-Bank of England Governor Mark Carney, speaking at the same event, backed Osborne's plans, saying they would complement existing efforts to raise professional standards in banking and promote the principle of "true markets".

-"Seeking to manipulate, game or profit from unfair access transgresses that principle," Carney said.
-"It should thus have clear consequences, including professional ostracism."

-The British Bankers' Association also welcomed the plan.
-"The key task ... will be ensuring that we have a system that is robust and punishes any wrongdoing while being sensitive to the need to continue to attract global banks and investors to the UK," its chief executive Anthony Browne said.
+The British Bankers' Association welcomed the plan.
+"The key task ... will be ensuring that we have a system that is robust and punishes any wrongdoing while being sensitive to the need to continue to attract global banks and investors to the UK," its chief executive, Anthony Browne, said.

 Antony Jenkins, chief executive of Barclays, which was fined for rigging Libor, said Osborne's plans will help restore trust and confidence in a vital part of the global financial infrastructure.